HeBing/Notes4AdvancedR/README.md

 4. closures: functions created by other functions.
 It is easy to create a function using a user-defined function, just return the function name.
 This function will preserve the environment in which it was defined.
 5. Looking up functions are the same as looking up for variable values.
 When R looks up a name where it is obvious you want a function, R will ignore non-function objects.
 6. Every time a function is called, a new environment is created to host execution.
 Each invocation of one function is completely independent.
 7. Lexical scoping determines where to look up variable values.
-When the function is run, R looks for values, not when it's created.
+When the function is run, R looks for values, not when it's created (dynamic lookup).
 8. __You want to make a function self-contained, so that its output only depends on its arguments__.
 You can use `findGlobals()` function from package `codetools`, which lists all the external dependencies of a function.

 #### Every operation is a function call